mlau11/Jammmin/README.md

 ## Future Developments

-Include preview samples for each track
+Include preview samples for each track.\
-Only display songs not currently present in the playlist in the search results Add a loading screen while playlist is saving
+Only display songs not currently present in the playlist in the search results.\
+Add a loading screen while playlist is saving.\